Risk management

 • pure cash positions.

-The collateral deposited by a counterparty is aggregated in a so-called collateral pool, which contains all instruments in order to fulfil the counterparty’s
+The collateral deposited by a counterparty is aggregated in a so-called collateral pool, which contains all instruments to fulfil the counterparty’s

 • margin requirement,